-Goal #1: Safety Objectives
+Goal #1: Safety and Mobility Objectives

 - 1A.
 Develop a multi-modal transportation system that incorporates safety and operational improvements for bicyclists and pedestrians. - 1B.
-Reduce the number of fatal and serious crashes in the plan area by 50% over the next 20 years. - 1C.
-Reduce the frequency of bicycle and pedestrian related crashes in the plan area by 50% over the next 20 years. - 1D.
-Meet applicable County and/or State operational performance measures.
+Reduce the number of fatal and serious crashes in the plan area. - 1C.
+Reduce the frequency of bicycle and pedestrian related crashes in the plan. - 1D.
+Meet applicable County and/or State operational performance measures. - 1E.
+Preserve and maintain the existing transportation system in a state of good repair.

-- 1E.
-Preserve and maintain the existing transportation system in a state of good repair. - 1F.
+1F.
 Improve the safety and operational components to roads not meeting width or horizontal or vertical alignment standards.

-Goal #2: Access Objectives
+Goal #2: Accessibility and Connectivity Objectives